 The £90/$100 official Xbox Wireless Headset is the best headset we've tested for Xbox Series X and Series S. It's light and comfortable for hours, has good battery life and boasts easy controls, with each earcup rotating to adjust volume or the game/chat mix.
 It connects to the Xbox without a dongle, using low latency 2.4GHz wireless, and can also connect to your smartphone over Bluetooth simultaneously - perfect for listening to music or talking on Discord while playing games.

-This is by far the cheapest headset to pack in this feature, yet the Xbox Wireless Headset doesn't lack in the fundemantals either, with great (if bass-heavy) sound, good adjustability (with custom EQ settings) and a choice of three surround sound modes (including free Dolby Atmos).
+This is by far the cheapest headset to pack in this feature, yet the Xbox Wireless Headset doesn't lack in the fundemantals either, with great (if bass-heavy) sound, good adjustability (with custom EQ settings) and a choice of three surround sound modes (including a free Dolby Atmos trial).
 See our Xbox Wireless Headset review to learn more, but we're confident that the Xbox Wireless Headset is by far the best value wireless headset for Xbox on the market.

 Another great headset that combines dongle-free Xbox Wireless with Bluetooth is the SteelSeries Arctis 9X, which boast neutral audio reproduction, a comfortable "ski-goggle" headband and battery life of around 20 hours.
 Mic quality is strong too, with a retractable design that's easy to position.
 Convenient volume, game/chat balance and connectivity controls ensure this headset isn't frustrating to use, either.